Black+Decker AirSwivel Lite Review

 Pros: Inexpensive, maneuverable, solid at picking up pet hair

-Cons: Doesn’t clean hard floors, carpet very well
+Cons: Doesn’t clean hard floors or carpet very well

 Our Analysis and Test Results

 The most important set of evaluations when it comes to these products, our carpet cleaning metric is responsible for 35% of the total score for each upright vacuum.
-We scored each product on how well it could suck up rice, flour, cereal, and oats from both flat and fluffy carpet, with the AirSwivel actually doing quite poorly, earning a 3 out of 10.
+We scored each product on how well it could suck up rice, flour, cereal, and oats from both flat and fluffy carpet, and the AirSwivel did quite poorly.

-It didn't any better with the flour, leaving tons of residual debris behind on both types of carpet, with even more remaining on the low-pile carpet than on the medium-pile carpet.
+The AirSwivel didn't fare any better with the flour, leaving tons of residual debris behind on both types of carpet, with even more remaining on the low-pile carpet than on the medium-pile carpet.

 Ease of Use

-Following our suite of soft floor cleaning evaluations, we moved on to looking at how much of a hassle each of these vacuums is to use.
-We compared how easy it is to switch between hard and soft floors, how close each one could clean along the edges of the room and under furniture, and the maximum reach of each product, as well as the noise level.
-The AirSwivel did a bit better in this set of evaluations compared to the previous one, earning a 5 out of 10.
+Following our suite of soft floor cleaning evaluations, we moved on to looking at how much of a hassle each of our tested vacuums was to use.
+We compared how easy it was to switch between hard and soft floors, how close each one could clean along the edges of the room and under furniture, and the maximum reach of each product, as well as the noise level.
+The AirSwivel did a bit better in this set of evaluations compared to the previous one.

-Next, we moved on to assessing how maneuverable and agile each of these appliances are.
+Next, we moved on to assessing how maneuverable and agile each vacuum is.
 We rated and score the overall maneuverability of each one, as well as how easy it is to clean a flight of stairs and the effort required to push or pull each vacuum across carpet.
-The BLACK+DECKER did significantly better in this trio of tests, meriting an 8 out of 10.
+The AirSwivel Lite did significantly better in this trio of tests than the prior two.

 Hard Surface Cleaning

-Next, we ranked and judged how effective each vacuum is at keeping your hard floors clean.
-We again used rice, flour, oats, and cereal to test our each vacuum cleaner, with this quartet of tests accounting for 10% of the overall score.
-Unfortunately, the AirSwivel delivered another disappointing performance, earning a 3 out of 10.
+Next, we ranked and judged how effective each vacuum was at keeping hard floors clean.
+We again used rice, flour, oats, and cereal to test each model, with this quartet of tests accounting for 10% of the overall score.
+Unfortunately, the AirSwivel delivered another disappointing performance.

-Starting off with the rice, the BLACK+DECKER did pick up a fair amount — in addition to flinging a fair amount all over the place.
+Starting off with the rice, the AirSwivel did indeed pick up a decent amount — in addition to flinging a fair amount all over the place.

 It did more or less the same thing with oats, leading us to conclude that we would have been better off with a broom.

-The AirSwivel Lite doesn't have sufficient clearance to pick up Cheerios, perpetually pushing them around.
-However, it actually did pick up a fair amount of flour, though there was a film left behind after it vacuumed that it failed to pick up.
+The AirSwivel Lite doesn't have sufficient clearance to pick up Cheerios, perpetually pushing them around instead.
+However, it did pick up a fair amount of flour, though there was a film left behind after the fact that it failed to pick up.

-For the last 10% of the total score, we scored each vacuum on how much pet hair it could collect.
-The BLACK+DECKER did quite well, meriting an 8 out of 10 in this test, conducted on medium-pile carpet.
+For the last test, we scored each vacuum on how much pet hair it could collect.
+The AirSwivel Lite did quite well on medium-pile carpet.
 We spread out 5 grams of donated dog fur and made our way through the testing zone.
-This vacuum collected about 89% of this fur, comparing quite favorably to much more expensive vacuums.
+This vacuum collected about 89% of the fur, comparing quite favorably to much more expensive vacuums.

-While the BLACK+DECKER AirSwivel Lite is on the less expensive side, it's not the best value, as there are other products that offer much more bang for the buck.
+While the Black+Decker AirSwivel Lite is on the less expensive side, it's not the best value, as other products offer much more bang for the buck.

 All in all, this lackluster vacuum — while economical — didn't really impress us and there are other models that we liked significantly more.